-Died 1782.Died 1782.
-He came from a long-established Irish family, and was the youngest of five sons..
+c1730-1782.
+He came from a long-established Irish family, and was the youngest of five sons.

-During the early part of 1771 he commanded the Lively 20 as flagship of Rear-Admiral Richard Spry at Plymouth before sailing for North America in June 1771.
-In 1773 the sickly Captain William Peere Williams of the Active 28 exchanged into the Lively in order to return home, and Talbot followed with the Active in April 1774 to be paid off in June
+In December 1770 he was appointed to the Lively 20, briefly serving as the flagship of Rear-Admiral Richard Spry at Plymouth before sailing for North America in June.
+In October 1773 the sickly Captain William Peere Williams of the Active 28 exchanged into the Lively in order to return home, and Talbot followed with the Active in April 1774 to be paid off in June

-After a period out of employment Talbot joined the Worcester 64 at the beginning of 1779, going out to India from St. Helen’s in March under the orders of Rear-Admiral Sir Edward Hughes, and he saw action with pirates in the Indian Ocean.
-He commanded the Worcester at the Battle of Sadras on 17 February 1782 where due to the method of the French attack his ship was little engaged and suffered no casualties, and at that of Providien on 12 April 1782 where he lost eight men killed and twenty-six wounded, but following the latter battle he was relieved of his command by Hughes who clearly thought him not up to the mark.
+After a period out of employment Talbot joined the Worcester 64 at the beginning of 1779, going out to India from St. Helens in March under the orders of Rear-Admiral Sir Edward Hughes, and seeing action with pirates in the Indian Ocean.
+He commanded the Worcester at the Battle of Sadras on 17 February 1782, where due to the method of the French attack his ship was little engaged and suffered no casualties, and at the Battle of Providien on 12 April where he lost eight men killed and twenty-six wounded.
+Following the latter battle he was relieved of his command by Hughes who clearly thought him not up to the mark.